 Mike then received frequent, small tube-feedings of harbor seal pup formula – similar to human baby formula.
 Since Mike did not experience the benefits of being raised by his mother, his weaning process was longer than what he would have experienced in the wild.
 During the “wild-weaning” period of six to eight weeks, Mike would have received valuable antibodies from his mother’s milk, and crucial learning experiences in swimming, diving and finding food.
 At the Center, under artificial conditions, it took Mike about three months to reach independence, typical for most Harbor seal hospital patients his age.

 © Dina Warren, volunteer, The Marine Mammal Center

 © Tami Pearson, volunteer, The Marine Mammal Center

 Shortly thereafter, Mike graduated to one of the Center's larger, deeper pools, specifically designed for longer, deeper swimming and diving opportunities.
 These pools encourage pinniped patients of all ages to build stamina, strength, and agility, while independently retrieving and eating fish.
 Often there will be as many as five or six seals in one of these large water enclosures.
-As in the wild, Mike also learned to “compete” for food, while still under veterinary care.
+As in the wild, Mike also learned to compete for food, while still under veterinary care.

-On June 22, almost three months to the day after his rescue, Mike returned to his ocean home!
+On June 22, 2011, almost three months to the day after his rescue, Mike returned to his ocean home!
 He was joined by three of his pen mates, Dog Biscuit, Noyobabe, and Serenity, also pups treated for maternal separation.
 All were successfully released at Scotty Creek Beach, in Sonoma County.